jonthompson/surfactuator/README.md

 # Wiring Instructions
-* Since everything except the actuators is very low draw all wiring can be 18-20AWG

 ## Relays:
 * Do NOT try to drive your lenco relays directly(!)
 You need to use marine relays to drive them (https://www.amazon.com/PACK-AMP-Waterproof-Relay-Harness/dp/B074FSZWVT/) you'll need 4 total.